golfvert/wis2hauler/docs/source-overview.md

 ### `src/main.ts`

 The process entrypoint and orchestrator.
-Parses the CLI (`<config.yaml> [-d role[,role...]]...`), loads and validates the config, and then owns the whole process's lifecycle:
+Parses the CLI (`<config.yaml>`), loads and validates the config, and then owns the whole process's lifecycle:

 - Builds the shared `RuntimeConfigStore` (per-process live state backing `GET /get`/`POST /set`) and the log sink.
 - Opens the **one** shared HTTP server for the process (always, regardless of active roles) and registers the admin routes on it.
 - Opens every MQTT connection this process needs itself, rather than letting each role open its own: `PUB1`/`PUB2` (local broker) once, shared between `SUBSCRIBER` and `DOWNLOADER` when both are active; `GB1`/`GB2` (global broker) inside `SUBSCRIBER`'s own try/catch, so a bad broker only fails that one role.
-- Starts every active role's runner concurrently (`Promise.allSettled`, not a sequential chain — an earlier version awaited each role in sequence, which meant a replica combining two roles only ever actually ran the first one), plus the always-on heartbeat.
+- Starts every active role's runner concurrently (`Promise.allSettled`, not a sequential chain — an earlier version awaited each role in sequence, which meant a instance combining two roles only ever actually ran the first one), plus the always-on heartbeat.
 - Wires a `SIGINT`/`SIGTERM` handler with a bounded 10-second shutdown grace period, so one hung teardown can't make Ctrl-C do nothing.

 The `RoleRunners` interface (which every role's `run*` function implements, plus `connectMqtt`/`connectMqttBestEffort`) is what makes this file's own tests possible without dialing real infrastructure: `defaultRunners` wires up the real implementations, and `main.test.ts` swaps in fakes that resolve immediately.

 ### `src/debug.ts`

-`DebugController`: a static (CLI `-d`) baseline unioned with a dynamic set controlled entirely through `GET /get?key=debug` / `POST /set {"debug": [...]}`.
-Replaces an earlier live-reloaded `--debug-file` mechanism that was deliberately removed — debug toggling now goes through the exact same one live-mutation channel as everything else.
+`DebugController`: a dynamic set controlled entirely through `GET /get?key=debug` / `POST /set {"debug": [...]}`.
+Replaces an earlier `debug`mechanism that was deliberately removed — debug toggling now goes through the exact same one live-mutation channel as everything else.

 ---